dnyaneshwarpatale/State-of-Health-SOH-and-State-of-Charge-SOC-Estimation-for-Battery-Electric-Vehicle/README.md

 2. When computing covariance estimates, EKF uses Taylor-series expansion to linearise the sysyem equations around the presenting point.

+Further EKF have Prediction steps and model correction steps in its model

 ### Results of SOC Estimation